ukaea/UKAEA-Computing/docs/source/pages/archi.rst

 Hardware
 --------
 The relevant cluster for UKAEA is the **Cascade Lake** cluster.
-This consists of **672 nodes**, each containing 2 sockets, each with Intel Xeon Platinum 8276 CPU @ 2.20GHz (i.e. 56 CPU cores in total per node), **192 GB of memory**, Mellanox HDR100 interconnect.
+Currently, this consists of **672 nodes**, each containing 2 sockets, each with Intel Xeon Platinum 8276 CPU @ 2.20GHz (i.e. 56 CPU cores in total per node), **192 GB of memory**, Mellanox HDR100 interconnect.